Sorry, you need to enable JavaScript to visit this website.

 Members include the IP Paris Student Council.

-The Institut Polytechnique de Paris, with the help of its five member schools, has set up a student health service on campus that is being developed with your help and for all students on campus.
+Institut Polytechnique de Paris (IP Paris), with the help of its member schools, has established a health service for students on the Palaiseau campus that is being developed with your help and is intended for all students on campus.

-Located in the heart of the campus (Pavillon Broca), the IP Paris health centre is open Monday to Friday from 8.30am to 8.30pm.
+Located in the heart of the campus (Borca Pavilion), the IP Paris Health Center is open Monday to Friday from 8:30am to 8:30pm.

 • A general practitioner